DraconicStudios1/BOSCO_Assistant_MSTR/README.md

 BE CAREFUL, AND FOR THE LOVE OF GOD DONT USE MY CODE TO LEARN PYTHON.
 I JUST STARTED THIS SHIT.

+# DEVLOG 1

+I have been trying to make the time_remaining value constantly update each second, but datetime.now() only runs once each time I run the application, and I have no clue why.
+I will be trying to make a seperate function to run the time and gather the current date and time outside of the existing function, but I have no way of making sure that this will work.
+Alpha V0.1.0 is under way.

 # CHANGELOG

 You can find version changes below.